 You may be able to find all or some of these supplies at your local hardware store, but I’ve noticed it has become more difficult for me to find clothesline supplies locally.
 Line drying clothes isn’t as popular as it was 50 years ago, so most home improvement stores have stopped carrying the supplies.

 Selecting the proper location for your clothesline is a critical part of your installation.
 A popular and convenient location is a back deck, where the elevation will make it easy to keep the line off of the ground to prevent dragging clean laundry through the dirt.

 Consider also how far you need to travel from your washing machine.
-You don’t want to carry a heavy basket of wet laundry several hundred feet to get to your clothesline.
+You don’t want to carry a heavy laundry basket of wet clothes several hundred feet to get to your clothesline.
 Again, it’s a bonus if your laundry room is adjacent to an elevated deck or step for easy use of a clothesline.